SETI/rms-opus/opus/application/apps/help/api_guide.md

 |---|---|---|
 | `<searchid>=<value>` | Search parameters (including sort order) | All observations in database |

 Specifying a sort order will not change the number of results, but will be used to cache the actual results in order so that future attempts to perform the search will be faster.
-Thus if you are planning to perform the search again to retrieve metadata, it is recommended to specify a sort order (if not using the default order) when calling `result_count.[fmt]` as well.
+Thus if you are planning to perform the search again to retrieve metadata, it is recommended to specify a sort order (if not using the default order) when calling `api/meta/result_count.[fmt]` as well.

 #### JSON Return Format